This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, mix together the soy sauce, brown sugar, sesame oil, mashed kiwi, garlic, red pepper flakes, ground ginger, and oyster sauce.
+• Make the Marinade: In a small bowl, combine soy sauce, brown sugar, sesame oil, mashed kiwi, garlic, red pepper flakes, ground ginger, and oyster sauce.

-• Add the steak slices to the marinade.
-Cover and refrigerate for 1 hour.
+• Marinate the Steak: Add the sliced steak to the marinade, cover, and refrigerate for 1 hour.

-• After marinating, heat the oil in a 10-inch skillet over medium-high heat.
-Add the steak slices and cook until fully cooked, about 2 to 3 minutes per side.
+• Cook the Beef: Heat oil in a 10-inch skillet over medium-high heat.
+Add the steak and cook for 2 to 3 minutes per side until fully cooked.

-• Transfer the cooked steak to a bowl or plate and top with toasted sesame seeds and chopped green onions.
-Enjoy with your choice of rice—whitebrown, red, or stir-fried—or spoon onto a lettuce leaf for a tasty lettuce wrap.
+• Serve: Transfer to a plate and top with toasted sesame seeds and chopped green onions.
+Serve with rice (white, brown, or red) or enjoy in a lettuce wrap.

 Notes

-• Thinly Slice the Beef: Freeze the steak for about 30 minutes before slicing to make it easier.
+• Thinly Slice the Beef: Freeze the steak for 30 minutes before slicing for easier cutting.

 How To Toast Sesame Seeds